SleepLuvr/SleepLuvr/README.md

 Don't get angry like a madwoman when I say that, I'm trembling~~😍😍🥶

 Do you like me😍💥🤯🤫?
-Why do you keep bringing that up and making a big deal out of it? 🥶🙌
+Why do you keep bringing that up over and over again?🥶🙌

-I laughed out loud !!!!😳😳💥💥💥💥🥶🥶
+I laughed out loud !!!!😳😳💥💥💥🥶

 So what now?
 I'm living better!
 I care more about my friends, builds trust and earns more people's affection, And I don't joke excessively in a way that makes them as uncomfortable as you do, Augh 🥶😱😍💥🤩🤑😂